varjagg/varjagg.github.io/_posts/2017-03-29-symbolics-inspired-wasd.md

 ![Symbolics tribute keyboard](/images/wasd/1.jpg)

 Its signage and cap colors are inspired by early Lisp machine 'space cadet' keyboards.
 Not anywhere a close functonal match certainly but I do like the looks.
-And unlike the the original, it comes in stubby, messy-desk-space-preserving 87-key version.
+And unlike the the original it comes in short, messy-desk-space-preserving 87-key version.

 The inscriptions are changed to oldskool.
 Alt is META, AltGr is GREEK, caps is HYPER and left-Win is SUPER.
 SUPER is bound to X11 layout switch in my system, GREEK is just the normal Europeand 2nd-level shift.
 HYPER is remapped to.. well actual Hyper.
 This adds a bunch of new keybinding space in Emacs: